ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 ### Create Leaderboard Client Script

-We now need to update the in world leaderboard with the leaderboard data.
+You now need to update the in world leaderboard with the leaderboard data.

 1. Create a new script called **Race_Leaderboard_Client**.
 2. Place the new script inside the **Client Context** in the **Scripts** folder.